 NSF Grant Funds Cybersecurity Education at Stevens

 Dr. Susanne Wetzel, Associate Professor of Computer Science at Stevens Institute of Technology, Senior Teaching Professor Dr. Ruth Schwartz, and Research Associate Dr. Werner Backes are recipients of a National Science Foundation (NSF) grant to further develop existing, nationally-recognized curricula in cybersecurity education.
 These educational programs at Stevens, The Innovation UniversityTM, have already established the institute as one of the leading learning centers for education in cybersecurity.
-In addition, this grant will allow for the extension of the existing cybersecurity laboratory to provide for improved hands-on instruction in cybersecurity.
+In addition, this grant will allow for the extension of the existing cybersecurity laboratory to provide for improved hand-on instruction in cybersecurity.
 Outreach activities as part of this grant include a collaboration on curriculum development and implementation with Dr. Wayne Patterson from Howard University as well as the conducting of a workshop on multi-core computing and cryptography in conjunction with DIMACS - The Center for Discrete Mathematics and Theoretical Computer Science.

 In recognition of the pervasiveness of the Internet, the White House has presented its Cyberspace Policy Review, which declares cybersecurity a matter of national public safety and a priority for the current administration.
 The report estimates that the government alone will need 10,000 to 30,000 cybersecurity professionals over the next few years, when only 1,000 Americans are currently trained for these careers.